Stop autoplay videos in Safari on Mac

 Choose settings for all websites that aren’t currently customized: Click the “When visiting other websites” pop-up menu, then choose an option.

-Choose settings for all websites: Make sure no websites are listed under Configured Websites (to clear the list quickly, select the websites, then click Remove).
+Choose settings for all websites: Make sure no websites are listed below Configured Websites (to clear the list quickly, select the websites, then click Remove).
 Click the “When visiting other websites” pop-up menu, then choose an option.